-- Blank Screen on Startup- By default the FPP will display system data to the HDMI port when it boots up and will remain until other data is sent out to the HDMI port.
-The screen blanking will turn the text console off after one minute so that it does not remain on the monitor.
-If you are using this FPP to play video through the HDMI port, then you probably want to enable this setting.
-(This option is only available on Pi based FPP devices as the HDMI port is disabled on BeagleBone based systems) - Force HDMI Display- On the Raspberry Pis, if the HDMI port is not connected on boot up it won't detect the HDMI device.
-If you power on your devices at the same time, the Pi might not detect the connected HDMI device.
-If you select this setting, the Pi will always try to output to the HDMI port even if it wasn't detected at boot up.
+- Force HDMI Resolution- You can configure a resolution for your HDMI output.
+By default, FPP will use the settings that the monitor reported at the boot up.
 (This option is only available on Pi based FPP devices as the HDMI port is disabled on BeagleBone based systems) - Status Display- If you connect an OLED screen to the I2C bus of the FPP device, you can configure the device here.
 This will usually get auto-populated on boot up if one is installed.
 The display will give you some basic information on your device such as IP addresses, status and sequence that is playing.
 Several different models of OLED screen are supported and you use this setting to select which model you have.